Poonam Soni: Early life

+Career

+1990s

 Soni has been making designer and bespoke jewelry since 1989.
 Her first boutique was opened by Juhi Chawla in 1992; the same year she turned down an offer to produce jewelry for Harrods.

 Soni has since showcased her jewelry for Louis Vuitton Moet Hennessy in Paris as well as for Prince Albert II of Monte Carlo.
 Her craftwork has been praised by Michael Kors.